Moimacco

-Moimacco (Muimans) is small a town in the province of Udine, situated a few kilometres west of Cividale del Friuli, 121 m above sea level, in the north-east corner of Italy.
+Moimacco (Muimans) is small a town and comune (municipality) in the Regional decentralization entity of Udine in Friuli-Venezia Giulia, north-east Italy.
+It is situated a few kilometres west of Cividale del Friuli, 121 m above sea level.

 History

 Located at the intersection of important trade routes, legend says that Moimacco was funded by an officer of the Roman army named Mommeius (or Mumius).
 Since its origins the economy of the village was tied to the neighboring center of Cividale.